mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 		Both _TestApp_ and _TestCLI_ contain a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
 They start blank, so once you provision your resources, we will grab your service keys and set up your storage account and Cosmos DB instance.

+### Lab: Setting up your Azure Account

+You may activate an Azure free trial at [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).

+If you have been given an Azure Pass to complete this lab, you may go to [http://www.microsoftazurepass.com/](http://www.microsoftazurepass.com/) to activate it.
+Please follow the instructions at [https://www.microsoftazurepass.com/howto](https://www.microsoftazurepass.com/howto), which document the activation process.
+A Microsoft account may have **one free trial** on Azure and one Azure Pass associated with it, so if you have already activated an Azure Pass on your Microsoft account, you will need to use the free trial or use another Microsoft account.

-### Lab: Setting up Visual Studio
+### Lab: Setting up your Data Science Virtual Machine

 After creating an Azure account, you may access the [Azure portal](https://portal.azure.com).
 From the portal, create a Resource Group for this lab.
-In the portal, search for "visual studio" and select "Visual Studio Community 2017 on Windows 10 Enterprise N (x64)".
-In your resource group, deploy and connect to it, with a size of DS2_V3 (all other defaults are fine).
-This will take about five minutes to deploy.
-While you're waiting, you can start the **Collecting the Keys** lab.

-> Note: Because of some of the developer tasks we will be doing, it's easiest to just set up the Visual Studio VM than to use Visual Studio on your computer (if you already have it installed).
-Some users will not have access on their personal computers to change the settings we need to change.
+Detailed information about the Data Science Virtual Machine can be [found online](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview), but we will just go over what's needed for this workshop.
+In your Resource Group, deploy and connect to a Data Science Virtual Machine for Windows (2016), with a size of D4S_V3 (this is only available on certain regions, try "West US" or "East US 2").
+All other defaults are fine

-Once you're connected, there are several things you need to do to set up the VM for the workshop:
+Once you're connected, there are several things you need to do to set up the DSVM for the workshop:

-1. Navigate to this repository and download it as a zip file.
-Extract all the files and move the folder for this lab to your Desktop.
-You'll also want to extract all the files from the `sample_images.zip` file.
+1. Navigate to this repository in Firefox, and download it as a zip file.
+Extract all the files, and move the folder for this lab to your Desktop.
-2. Open `ImageProcessing.sln` which is under resources>code>ImageProcessing.
+2. Open "ImageProcessing.sln" which is under resources>code>Starting-ImageProcessing.
 It may take a while for Visual Studio to open for the first time, and you will have to log in.
+3. Once it's open, you will be prompted to install the SDK for Windows 10 App Development (UWP).
+Follow the prompts to install it (you'll have to close Visual Studio).
+If you aren't prompted, right click on TestApp and select "Reload project", then you will be prompted.
+4. While it's installing, there are a few tasks you can complete:
-3. Once you've signed in and opened the solution, you may receive a `For developers settings` pop-up (if you don't, type in the Cortana search bar "For developers settings").
-Change the settings to "Developer Mode".
+	- Type in the Cortana search bar "For developers settings" and change the settings to "Developer Mode".
-4. Right-click on the solution and select "Build Solution".
-You should be able to ignore any errors for now.
+	- Type in the Cortana search bar "gpedit.msc" and push enter.
+Enable the following policy: Computer Configuration>Windows Settings>Security Settings>Local Policies>Security Options>User Account Control: Admin Approval Mode for the Built-in Administrator account
+	- Start the "Collecting the keys" lab.
+5. Once the install is complete and you have changed your devleoper settings and the User Account Control policy, reboot your DSVM.

-> Note: Be sure to turn off your VM after the workshop so you don't get charged.
+> Note: Be sure to turn off your DSVM after the workshop so you don't get charged.

 ### Lab: Collecting the Keys